The short answer in my opinion, is yes…

-Of course solo travelling isn’t for everyone, but i’ve never heard someone say they regret doing it.
-Whether it went swimmingly, or went tits up – you learn, you grow and you’ll be thankful for what it taught you.
-You will never be the same again after Solo Travelling and for most, it’s the pinnacle event in their self development.
+Of course solo travelling isn’t for everyone, but I’ve never heard someone say they regret doing it.
+Whether it went swimmingly or tits up, you learn, you grow and you’ll be thankful for what it taught you.
+You will never be the same again after solo travelling and for most, it’s the pinnacle event in their self development.

 For this post I’ve asked some of my travel girlfriends (faces you may recognise) to share their experiences of solo travel with you, in hope you obtain a a better idea of what challenges and personal journeys may lie ahead for you…

 So many things!
 I guess the amazing combo of freedom, motivation and newfound confidence that it brought.
 It’s an amazing feeling when you realise you can do whatever you want, when you want.
 But in order to live life to the full on your solo travels you need to push yourself to try new things, make new friends and let yourself go!

 Loneliness.
 I think it’s one of the hardest parts about travelling solo.
 Everyone needs a bit of alone time, but extended periods without anyone to chat to can be really challenging.

 It can be easy to lose a bit of confidence when you’re feeling lonely or homesick, but the best thing I found was to put a brave face on and strike up a conversation with anyone who would listen!
 The guy at the hostel reception, in the bar, at the restaurant etc. In hostels in particular, there were always others travelling solo and often they were just as desperate for some company as I was!